Welcome to the Savannah cat!

 This breed brings wildness and beauty of Africa into your life along with just the most adorable dog like temperament.
-I have been a Bengal breeder for 15 years and they have always been my first love.
+I have been a Bengal breeder for 20 years and they have always been my first love.
 However I'm totally smitten by the Savannah character, very interactive, playful, outgoing and curious.
-They have a beauty all of thier own.
+They have a beauty all of their own.

 What is a Savannah Cat?